MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/getting-started-with-iis-live-smooth-streaming.md

     > [!NOTE]
     > The license provided for a Live Smooth Streaming session is non-persistent, meaning that after the user closes the client application being used to view the web broadcast, the license expires.

+    > [!IMPORTANT]
-    **Important** You shouldn't use the DRM setting if you want to stream the content to Apple devices.
+    > You shouldn't use the DRM setting if you want to stream the content to Apple devices.
 To provide protected content to Apple devices, you can configure the Live Smooth Streaming publishing point to encrypt the content by using the Advanced Encryption Standard (AES) with a 128-bit key.
-For more information about how to configure Apple AES-128 encryption, see [Add/Edit Publishing Point Dialog Box](https://go.microsoft.com/?linkid=9750332) .
+For more information about how to configure Apple AES-128 encryption, see [Add/Edit Publishing Point Dialog Box](https://go.microsoft.com/?linkid=9750332).
 7. Click **Cue** to enable your source for broadcasting (a cued file source is shown in the following figure)...
     ![](getting-started-with-iis-live-smooth-streaming/_static/image15.png)